wichmann-lab/psychopy-pixx/README.md

 * Measure luminances in ViewPixx's high-luminance resolution mode (*M16*)
 * Store measurements and monitor state with Psychopy's monitor tool.
 * Linearize luminances with interpolation instead of Gamma-functions, because (our ViewPixx's) measurements do not follow a power function.
-* Provide CLUT with high-luminance resolution in the rendering shader without affecting the ViewPixx's register CLUT.
+* 16-bit CLUT in the rendering shader w/o changing the ViewPixx's hardware CLUT.

 ### Configure the monitor
 Our tools use Psychopy's monitor management to store the calibration.